ovotech/ovo-com-tech-radar/README.md

   and experiences.
 - **Hold**
    Technologies not recommended to be used for new projects.
-Technologies that we think are not (yet) worth to (further) invest in.
+Technologies that we think are not (yet) mature enough to warrant continued investment.
 The technologies should not be used for new projects, however it might be acceptable to continue using the technology on an existing project.